TheD4nM4n/admin/README.md

     - Create custom links between emotes and roles
     - Use messages sent by other users as the base message
 - Automatic moderation
-    - Immediate deletion of messages with vulgar language
     - Ticket system for reporting conduct
     - Automatic kicks/bans for repeat offenders
 - Polls